nicouva/GoodReadME-GeneratorHW/README.md

   [Contribution Instructions](#contribution-instructions)
   [Testing Procedure](#testing-procedure)
   [Questions](#questions)
-  ##Installations Instructions
+  ## Installations Instructions
   node index.js
-  ##Usage Description
+  ## Usage Description
-  Follow the prompts in node index.js
+  Please follow the prompts
-  ##License Information
+  ## License Information
   MIT
-  ##Contribution Instructions
+  ## Contribution Instructions
-  Please reach out if interested in collaborating.
+  Please reach out if interested in collaborating on projects.
-  ##Testing Procedures
+  ## Testing Procedures
   undefined
-  ##Questions
+  ## Questions
   If you have any questions, you can reach me at nicouva@gmail.com and please follow me on GitHub at https://github.com/nicouva